 - Grip feels too basic

 If you are looking for a durable yet affordable badminton racket, consider this one.
-Since the whole body is constructed with high-quality carbon fiber material, the racket is strong enough for higher tension re-strings whenever you want.
+Since the whole body is constructed with the high-quality carbon fiber material, the racket is strong enough for higher tension re-strings whenever you want.

 The combination of isometric head, lightweight and stiff shaft makes it highly usable during doubles game.
 You have better control over the racket, and dramatically increase the hit rates as the isometric head provides more space for the sweet spot.

 Yonex Arcsaber 11 is the successor of the iconic Arcsaber 10 made by Yonex.
 This racket is a perfect all-rounder, delivering great power without compromising on agility.
 Thanks to the carbon nanotube shaft, offering medium flexibility to turn defense shot into an attack.

 Yes, the defense can be better managed by the isometric head, as it has a larger sweet spot to hit the oncoming cork with less probability of missing.
 The string tension is around 22 lbs., which is good to hold the cork for a second for better control.
 Although the racket is said to evenly balanced, there is a slight offset around the frame, making it slightly head heavy.

 The combination of medium string tension, stiff shaft, and isometric head make it an excellent racket for doubles.
 You can actually turn your defensive move into an attack.
 The overall weight of the racket sits at the 3U category, weighing around 85-90 grams in total.
 The heavy head and stiff shaft allow you to take on the drop shots and smashes at real fast with great power, and the feedback and sound from the racket is really good.
 The racket has the G4 grip, which fits universal players.